nervosys/AutonomySim/docs/pages/autonomysim/autonomysim_ros_pkgs.md

 #### Global params

 - Dynamic constraints.
 These can be changed in `dynamic_constraints.launch`:
   * `/max_vel_horz_abs` [double]
   Maximum horizontal velocity of the drone (meters/second)

   * `/max_vel_vert_abs` [double]
   Maximum vertical velocity of the drone (meters/second)

   * `/max_yaw_rate_degree` [double]
   Maximum yaw rate (degrees/second)

-## Misc
+## Miscellaneous

-### Setting up the Build Environment on Windows10 using WSL1 or WSL2
+### Setting up the Build Environment on Windows 10/11 using WSL1 or WSL2

 These setup instructions describe how to setup "Bash on Ubuntu on Windows" (aka "Windows Subsystem for Linux").

-It involves enabling the built-in Windows Linux environment (WSL) in Windows10, installing a compatible Linux OS image, and finally installing the build environment as if it were a normal Linux system.
+It involves enabling the built-in Windows Linux environment (WSL) in Windows, installing a compatible Linux OS image, and finally installing the build environment as if it were a normal Linux system.

-Upon completion, you will be able to build and run the ros wrapper as in a native linux machine.
+Upon completion, you will be able to build and run the ros wrapper as in a native Linux machine.

-##### WSL1 vs WSL2
+##### WSL1 versus WSL2

-WSL2 is the latest version of the Windows10 Subsystem for Linux.
-It is many times faster than WSL1 (if you use the native file system in `/home/...` rather than Windows mounted folders under `/mnt/...`) and is therefore much preferred for building the code in terms of speed.
+WSL2 is the latest version of the Windows Subsystem for Linux (WSL).
+It is many times faster than WSL1 (if you use the native file system in `/home/...` rather than Windows mounted folders under `/mnt/...`) and is therefore preferred for building the code in terms of speed.

 Once installed, you can switch between WSL1 or WSL2 versions as you prefer.